-Sage has been a value-driven software vendor for quite a number of years but given our exposure to Sage buyers, and the activities within the company are actually concerned about Sage’s future.
+Sage has been a value-driven software vendor for quite several years but given our exposure to Sage buyers, and the activities within the company are concerned about Sage’s future.
 Without a change in management, Sage can within five years become a vendor with serious problems and an acquisition target.

 Sage is another follower of growth through acquisition, which we consider a low-quality path to growth.
 As with JDA, this has lead to the purchase of software vendors with duplicate functionality – which is a sign of a vendor, which is making acquisitions not for the software but as a way to purchase customers.